Are you looking for a suitable Hanoi Itinerary 5 days that satisfy your wanderlust? Then you're on the right page!

 First off, if you are planning a short trip to Hanoi then 5 days is a reasonable time, not too long, not too short to explore this city to the fullest.

-So what do you do for 5 days in this chaotic, colorful, scooter-infested, 1,000-year-old city?
-As a local person, born and raised in Hanoi, I have some recommendations for the best experience during your 5 days in this capital, including where to go and what to do.
+So what do you do for 5 days in this chaotic, colorful and scooter-infested 1.000-year-old city?
+As a local, born and raised in Hanoi, I have some recommendations for your best experience in those 5 days, including all the where to go and what to do that you need to know!

 Now, let's check out some of the samples Hanoi 5 days 4 nights itinerary to see “What to do in Hanoi for 5 days” and let the journey feed your soul.